wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_multi_core_computing/data_parallelism.md

 The main message of Figure A.2.4.3 is that even with seemingly small non-parallelizable portions, program speedup drops well below the number of cores quickly.
-For instance, the data point circled in red shows that if only 5% of the sequential execution time is non-parallelizable, running on 20 cores only affords a 10x speedup (i.e., parallel efficiency is only 50%).
+For instance, the data point circled in red shows that if as little as 5% of the sequential execution time is non-parallelizable, running on 20 cores only affords a 10x speedup (i.e., parallel efficiency is only 50%).